skedular/skedular/web/event-catalog/events/Customer/CustomerDeleted/index.md

 ## Overview

-The TeamDeleted event is triggered whenever an existing team is deleted.
+The CustomerDeleted event is triggered whenever an existing customer is deleted.
 This event ensures that all relevant services are notified of changes to a team,

 ## Example payload